 Types of Asbestos Lung Cancer Lawsuits

-The types of asbestos lung cancer lawsuits include product liability lawsuits, personal injury lawsuits, wrongful death lawsuits and others.
-These asbestos lung cancer lawsuits fall into several categories such as who is filing the lawsuit, the type or level of injury and who they are suing.
-Product liability and personal injury lawsuits cover individual exposure, while families of loved ones who died of cancer can file wrongful death suits.
+There are several types of asbestos lung cancer lawsuits, including product liability lawsuits, personal injury lawsuits and wrongful death lawsuits.
+These asbestos lung cancer lawsuits fall into several categories based on who is filing the lawsuit, the type or level of injury and who they’re suing.
+Product liability and personal injury lawsuits cover individual exposure, while families of loved ones who died of cancer can file wrongful death lawsuits.

 Who Can File an Asbestos Lung Cancer Lawsuit?

-An asbestos lung cancer lawsuit may be filed by anyone who has been diagnosed with lung cancer and was exposed to asbestos.
+Anyone who has been diagnosed with lung cancer and was exposed to asbestos can file an asbestos lung cancer lawsuit.
 This includes patients who experienced primary or secondary asbestos exposure.
 Even if you didn’t work around asbestos, you may still be able to file an asbestos-related lung cancer claim.

 Before filing your claim, consider scheduling a consultation with an asbestos lawyer.
 They’ll be able to tell you whether you have a viable case and what to expect if you proceed with a lung cancer or mesothelioma lawsuit.